volumio/volumio-os/CONTRIBUTING.md

 2. Fork this repository (if you're an external contributor)
 3. Create a feature branch from `master` using the naming convention below

-### Our Workflow

-We keep things simple and effective.
-The `master` branch is our main branch where the source code always reflects a production-ready state.
-All contributions follow this workflow:

-1. **Create a branch** from `master` using the naming convention below
-2. **Make your changes** and commit them following our commit message format
-3. **Test thoroughly** - testing is mandatory before submitting
-4. **Open a Pull Request** to `master`
-5. **Get approval** - one person with write access must review and approve your PR
-6. **Merge** once approved and all checks pass

 ### Branch Protection

 The `master` branch is protected and requires **1 approval** from a team member with write access before any PR can be merged.

+### Contribution Workflow

+**External contributors (via fork):**
+1. Fork this repository
+2. Create a feature branch from `master`
+3. Make your changes following the commit format below
+4. Open a PR targeting `common` branch (not `master`)
+5. After review and merge to `common`, maintainers merge to `master`

+**Why not directly to master?**
+PRs from forks cannot target `master` directly.
+This protects the production branch while still welcoming contributions.
+Target `common` or another feature branch (pi, amd64, etc.) instead.

+**Maintainers:**
+Maintainers with write access can PR directly to `master` from local branches.

 ### Branch Naming Convention